 Science Speculation: Within the world of science, research results are documented in formal articles that undergo “peer review” by other scientists before they are published.
 However, today results are also released to the news media, either by the scientists themselves or by the PR departments of their institutions.

 When the journalists come a-calling, they always want to know “How Soon?”
 And in this case, the researchers have a ready answer.
 They have founded a company, Platelet BioGenesis, whose website (in 2014) invited “the right partners” and “sophisticated investors” to get a piece of the action.
-Of the twelve authors on the research publication, two (Thon and Italiano) are listed (in 2017) as co-founders of the company.
+Of the twelve authors on the research publication, two (Thon and Italiano) were listed (in 2017) as co-founders of the company.

 What about patents?
 One of the co-authors (Keith Neeves) has an issued patent (U.S. patent number 8,486,349) and several patent applications (20140038214, 20130230879, 20100098767).
 All of the Neeves patents appear to be relevant to the platelet bioreactor.
 However, I could not find patent activity for any of the other study authors.

 A 2017 news release quoted Thon as saying they would “like to commence human clinical trials in 2017.”
 Later that year it was announced that Dr Thon had resigned his academic position to become CEO of Platelet BioGenesis.
 Commercialization of medical devices tends to take three to five years, and biotech and pharmaceuticals ten years.
 Therefore their three-year goal seems to be ambitous.
 However, we can certainly cheer them on, because affordable manufacture of platelet production would address a critical medical need for millions of people.

 Have you ever had a blood transfusion?
 Have you known someone who has?